bbbradsmith/NESertGolfing/readme.md

 - https://github.com/bbbradsmith/NESertGolfing/tree/fds

 Tournament Edition:
 - In version 1.5 this was merged into the regular game.
 Select HELP from the menu, press and hold A, then press SELECT to switch to Tournament Edition.
+(A+B+SELECT+START will also reset the game.)

+History:
+- 1.5 - 2022-09-30 - Tournament Edition now in regular version via secret code.
+Soft reset button combo.
+- 1.4 FDS - 2021-06-05 - Famicom Disk System version.
+- 1.4 TE - 2019-11-24 - Tournament Edition allows chosen random seed.
+- 1.4 - 2019-10-05 - Optimization.
+- 1.3 - 2019-02-08 - Multiplayer first place player goes first.
+- 1.2 - 2019-02-02 - Flag sound effect tweak.
+- 1.1 - 2019-02-02 - Multiplayer rotates which player starts.
+- 1.0 - 2019-01-31 - Initial release.